 Average Package after PhD | INR 8 - 14 lakhs per annum |

-PhD Pathology is a doctorate course that involves research to discover and study aspects of diagnosis, prevention and treatment of disease.
-The course focuses on Investigation of Disease and Diagnostic Techniques.
+A PhD in Pathology is a doctoral course that involves research to discover and study aspects of diagnosis, prevention, and treatment of disease.
+The course focuses on the Investigation of Disease and Diagnostic Techniques.

-Like, a researcher investigates how specific mutations in DNA contribute to the development of tumors and test various diagnostic techniques, such as blood tests, to identify these markers in patients before symptoms appear to improve early diagnosis, prevent progression and enhance treatment strategies for cancer patients.
+Like, a researcher investigates how specific mutations in DNA contribute to the development of tumors and tests various diagnostic techniques, such as blood tests, to identify these markers in patients before symptoms appear to improve early diagnosis, prevent progression, and enhance treatment strategies for cancer patients.

-PhD Pathology focuses on generating the creation of new knowledge, theories or methodologies.
-It provides individuals with in-depth expertise, strong research capabilities and enhanced critical thinking skills.
+It focuses on generating the creation of new knowledge, theories, or methodologies.
+It provides individuals with in-depth expertise, strong research capabilities, and enhanced critical thinking skills.

-PhD Pathology is a field of study that opens up diverse career opportunities in research and academia.
-The course provides in-depth knowledge of Disease Pathogenesis, Diagnostic Methods, Biochemistry and Immunology, Cell and Molecular Biology.
+A doctorate in Pathology is a field of study that opens up diverse career opportunities in research and academia.
+The course provides in-depth knowledge of Disease Pathogenesis, Diagnostic Methods, Biochemistry, Immunology, and Cell and Molecular Biology.

-A PhD in Pathology is in high demand because of the rising prevalence of chronic diseases, there is a need for skilled pathologists and researchers.
+A Doctorate in Pathology is in high demand because of the rising prevalence of chronic diseases, there is a need for skilled pathologists and researchers.

 Like, skilled pathologists and researchers put efforts to understand diseases like cancer.
-Also, they enable doctors to tailor therapies based on the genetic profile of a patient's tumor, resulting in improving patient outcomes.
+Also, they enable doctors to tailor therapies based on the genetic profile of a patient's tumour, resulting in improved patient outcomes.

-Students should have the following eligibility to take admission in doctorate in pathology :
+Students should have the following eligibility to take admission in a doctorate in pathology :

-Some of the popular entrance exams for a PhD in Pathology include CSIR-NET, UGC-NET and GATE.
+Some of the popular entrance exams for a Doctorate in Pathology include CSIR-NET, UGC-NET, and GATE.

 Entrance Examination | Registration Date | Date of Examination |